McPhersonTrk/McPhersonTrk/README.md

 Do these modifiers have names? yup.
 In English, a modifer in front of a word is called a “prefix.”
 The modifier affixed to the rear is called a "suffix."

 For a numerical expression the number in front of the parenthesis is called a “coefficient.”
-Okay, so now your probably thinking along the lines od, "oooh, so what it has a name."
+Okay, so now your probably thinking along the lines of, "oooh, so what it has a name. pbpbpbpbpbpt!"

-I know, I get more excited about some really odd things.
-Calculus is fun, there I said it, I enjoy a good derivation or integral morte than most.
+I know, I get excited about some really odd things.
+Calculus is fun, there I said it, I enjoy a good derivation or integral more than I should.
 Bite me!

-Ah, a bear in its natural habitat: a Studebaker named "coefficient."
+## Ah, a bear in its natural habitat: a Studebaker named "coefficient."

+Inconcievible!
+You keep saying that word.
+I don't think it means, what you think it means.

+ NO MORE RHYMING AND I MEAN IT!

-a coefficient expresses the multitude of the value inside the parentheses.
+Simply put coefficient expresses the multitude of the value inside the parentheses.

 1(x) means there is only one (x), where 999(x) means there are 999 of them all added together.
-Be glad it is there too, how'd you like to  add that number together by hand, 999 times?
+Be glad it is there too, how'd you like to add a number together by hand, 999 times?
+Not so bad, when x=1, but imagine writing out: 1,421,667 + 1,421,667 + 1,421,667......996 more times? blah.

-on the back side of the (), is the sufffix, an exponent.
-The exponent expresses the multiplicity, or how many times (x), is multiplied and compounded upon itself.
+On the back side of the (), is the sufffix, an exponent.
+The exponent expresses the multiplicity, or how many times (x), is multiplied by and compounded upon itself.

 ## Summation... for now... it's late and you already think poorly of me.
 (AKA \TLDR)